-Families are notified when DHS paperwork needs to be renewed.
+Families are notified by DHS when paperwork needs to be renewed.
 Failure to renew in a timely manner may cause interruption in funding.

 Monthly Paperwork

 In order to facilitate communication among the NCRC staff there is a list of paperwork required each month.